sepehrshariati/Koochik/README.md

 ## Testing
-Koochik is easy to test using PHPUnit.
+HTTP Kernel is easy to test using PHPUnit.
 Here's an example test case leveraging the ApplicationTestCase.
 ```
 <?php
 namespace Tests\Routing;